ynput/ayon-documentation/website/docs/artist_hosts_resolve.md

 <div class="row markdown">
 <div class="col--6 markdown">

 Once all `Chocolate` colored clips have gone through the [creator](#rcreate-menu), have been colored to `Pink` color and a marker has been created for each of them, it means they have been successfully converted to publishable clips.
-Now we can run **Publisher** - it's button can be found in the ayon menu.
+Now we can run **Publisher** - it's button can be found in the AYON menu.

 <br></br>
 </div>